KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 version of the loader with the same name can be found in the windows/sysWOW64 directory).

-For Linux, shared libraries are versioned based on a suffix.
+For Linux and MacOS, shared libraries are versioned based on a suffix.
 Thus, the ABI number is not encoded in the base of the library filename as on Windows.
 On Linux an application wanting to link to the latest Vulkan ABI version would just link to the name vulkan (libvulkan.so).
 A specific Vulkan ABI version can also be linked to by applications (e.g. libvulkan.so.1).
+On MacOS, the libraries are libvulkan.dylib abd libvulkan.1.dylib.

 #### Application Layer Usage